tobli/node-wpt-api/README.md

-# Node-wpt – A client for WebPageTest
+# Wpt-api – A client for WebPageTest

 Work in progress to build a WebPageTest client library with:
 - a consistent, Promised based API